CyberFlameGO/svnpython/Doc/extending/windows.rst

    and it should call :cfunc:`Py_InitModule` with the string ``"spam"`` as its first argument (use the minimal :file:`example.c` in this directory as a guide).
    By convention, it lives in a file called :file:`spam.c` or :file:`spammodule.c`.
-   The output file should be called :file:`spam.pyd` (in Release mode) or :file:`spam_d.pyd` (in Debug mode).
-The extension :file:`.pyd` was chosen to avoid confusion with a system library :file:`spam.dll` to which your module could be a Python interface.
+   The output file should be called :file:`spam.dll` or :file:`spam.pyd` (the latter is supported to avoid confusion with a system library :file:`spam.dll` to which your module could be a Python interface) in Release mode, or :file:`spam_d.dll` or :file:`spam_d.pyd` in Debug mode.

-   .. versionchanged:: 2.5
-      Previously, file names like :file:`spam.dll` (in release mode) or :file:`spam_d.dll` (in debug mode) were also recognized.

    Now your options are: